-Following is the total weld sequence that the Power Feed® 10M Single Wire Feeder will execute.
+Following is the total weld sequence that the POWER FEED[®] 10M Single Wire Feeder will execute.
 If any parameter is inactive or its time is set to zero, the weld procedure immediately shifts to the next parameter in the sequence.

-- 1. PREFLOW: Shielding gas begins to flow immediately when the gun trigger is pulled. - 2.
-STRIKE: After preflow time expires, the power source regulates to the start output and wire is advanced towards the work piece at the Strike WFS.
-If an arc is not established within 1.5 seconds, the power source output and wire feed speed skips to the weld settings.
+- 1. PREFLOW: Shielding gas begins to flow immediately when the gun trigger is pulled. - RUN-IN: After preflow time expires, the power source regulates to the start output and wire is advanced towards the work piece at the Strike WFS.
+If an arc is not established within 2.5 seconds, the power source output and wire feed speed skips to the weld settings.

-- 3. UPSLOPE: Once the wire touches the work and an arc is established, both the machine output and the wire feed speed ramp to the weld settings throughout the start time.
-The time period of ramping from the start settings to the weld settings is called UPS-LOPE. - 4.
+- 3. START & UPSLOPE: As soon as the trigger is pulled, this starts preflow.
+The Strike arc established, Start time, and Upslope parameters are used at the beginning of the weld sequence to establish a stable arc and provide a smooth transition to the weld settings. - 4.
 WELD: After upslope, the power source output and the wire feed speed continue at the weld settings. - 5.
 CRATER: As soon as the trigger is released, the wire feed speed and power source output ramp to the crater settings throughout the crater time.
-The time period of ramping from the weld settings to the crater settings is called DOWNSLOPE. - BURNBACK: After the crater time expires, the wire feed speed is turned OFF and the machine output continues for the burnback time. - 7.
+The time period of ramping from the weld settings to the crater settings is called DOWNSLOPE. - 6.
+BURNBACK: After the crater time expires, the wire feed speed is turned OFF and the machine output continues for the burnback time. - 7.
 POSTFLOW: Next, the machine output is turned OFF and shielding gas continues until the post flow timer expires.